flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 (insert photo here)

-Yet somehow I'm able to enjoy myself and my art without saying it's stupid that point-and-shoot cameras exist and that companies shouldn't cater to budding photographers (not to mention people who only take casual snapshots), and that those babies need to get callouses on their hands from handling real cameras.
+This isn't something you can create with a camera phone, yet somehow I'm able to enjoy myself and my art without saying it's stupid that point-and-shoot cameras exist and that companies shouldn't cater to budding photographers (not to mention people who only take casual snapshots), and that those babies need to get callouses on their hands from handling real cameras.

 Novices benefit greatly from expert guidance.
 I don't think you can become a master photographer using your phone's camera, but with the